silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/07_Using_GridField_With_Arbitrary_Data.md

 ## Representing data in your own class

-As mentioned [in the preamble above](#using-gridfield-with-arbitrary-data), the class representing your data must be a subclass of `ViewableData` in order for it to be used in a `GridField`.
+As mentioned [in the preamble above](#using-gridfield-with-arbitrary-data), the class representing your data must be a subclass of `ModelData` in order for it to be used in a `GridField`.

 Representing data in your own class adds some complexity, but empowers content authors to create, update and delete entries via the `GridField`.